Pulling the Protection Card (how one card changed my relationships forever)

 That we are never alone.

-Years later, I would read an essay called “In the Service of Life” by Rachel Naomi Remen and to this day, I still weep at the powerful truth of her words.
+Years later, I would read an essay called “In the Service of Life” by Rachel Naomi Remen and to this day, I still feel the powerful truth of her words.

 “When you help, you see life as weak, when you fix, you see life as broken.
 When you serve, you see life as whole.
 Only service heals.”